arialdomartini/Back-End-Developer-Interview-Questions/README.md

 ### [[↑]](#toc) <a name='nosql'>Questions about NoSQL:</a>

 * What is Eventual Consistency?
-* About the CAP Theorem, make examples of CP, AP and CA systems.
+* The Brewer's Theorem, most commonly known as the CAP theorem, states that in the presence of a Network Partition (the P in CAP), a system's designer has to choose between Consistency (the C in CAP) and Availability (the A in CAP).
+Can you think about examples of CP, AP and CA systems?
 * How would you explain the recent rise in interest for NoSQL?
 * How does NoSQL tackle scalability challenges?
 * In which case would you use a document database like MongoDB instead of a relational database like MySQL or PostgreSQL?